 78. Where can I mail letters and packages home?

-The national post office was or has been closed for a number of years due to a conflict between the government and the post office.
-I read that it might be open now but no one uses it.
+The national post office has been closed for several years due to a conflict between the government and the post office and most likely the government can’t afford to run it.

 Etiquette in Guatemala